On the $t$-adic Littlewood Conjecture: Introduction

-\paragraph{} With the above notation, the \emph{Littlewood Conjecture over Function Fields} (LCFF), due to Da\-ven\-port and Lewis~\cite{DL63}, can be stated in complete analogy with the real case as follows: for any $\Theta$ and $\Phi$ in $\mathbb{K}\left(\left(t^{-1}\right)\right)$, the equation holds.
+\paragraph{} With the above notation, the \emph{Littlewood Conjecture over Function Fields} (LCFF), due to Da\-ven\-port and Lewis~\cite{DL63}, can be stated in complete analogy with the real case as follows: for any $\Theta$ and $\Phi$ in $\mathbb{K}\left(\left(t^{-1}\right)\right)$, the equation

+holds.
 Here, the infimum is taken over all non--zero elements in $\mathbb{K}\left[t\right]$.
 In the same vein, De Mathan and Teuli\'e~\cite{MT04} enunciated the \emph{$t$--adic Littlewood Conjecture} ($t$--LC), which is the analogue over function fields of the $p$--adic Littlewood Conjecture: for any $\Theta$ in $\mathbb{K}\left(\left(t^{-1}\right)\right)$, the equation

 holds.
-Note that in this statement the variable $t$ plays the role of the prime number $p$ in the real case, which is justified by the fact that it can be viewed as an irreducible element in the ring $\mathbb{K}\left[t\right]$ (\footnote{In a more general version of the conjecture, one may replace $t$ with any irreducible polynomial in $\mathbb{K}\left[t\right]$.}).
+Note that in this statement the variable $t$ plays the role of the prime number $p$ in the real case, which is justified by the fact that it can be viewed as an irreducible element in the ring $\mathbb{K}\left[t\right]$~(\footnote{In a more general version of the conjecture, one may replace $t$ with any irreducible polynomial in $\mathbb{K}\left[t\right]$.}).

-\paragraph{} The recent work of Einsiedler, Lindenstrauss and Mohammadi~\cite{ELM17} implies that the possible set of exceptions to LCFF and to $t$--LC both have zero Hausdorff dimension, akin to the real case.
-In the case of LCFF, Davenport and Lewis~\cite{DL63} established that the set of exceptions is never empty when the ground field $\mathbb{K}$ is infinite.
+\paragraph{} In the case of LCFF, Davenport and Lewis~\cite{DL63} established that the set of exceptions is never empty when the ground field $\mathbb{K}$ is infinite.
 Their work was complemented by that of Baker~\cite{B64} and several other authors~\cite{B67, C67, C71, K91} who provided explicit counterexamples in this case.
-When $\mathbb{K}$ is finite, a recent progress is due to Kwon~\cite{K17}: using ideas from homogeneous dynamics, he proved that the LCFF fails if and only if certain triangular tiling of the plane exist, but his proof falls short of providing such tilings.
 In the other direction, see~\cite{AB07} for explicit constructions of pairs of power series satisfying LCFF.

-As for $t$--LC, De Mathan and Teuli\'e~\cite{MT04} established the analogue of the above--cited result by Davenport and Lewis by proving that the conjecture fails when the ground field $\mathbb{K}$ is infinite.
+Similarly, for $t$--LC, De Mathan and Teuli\'e~\cite{MT04} established that the conjecture fails when $\mathbb{K}$ is infinite.
 Bugeaud and De Mathan~\cite{BM08} later provided explicit counterexamples in this case (they also gave examples of power series satisfying the conjecture in any characteristic).
-However, no result seems to be known in order to decide whether the set of exceptions to $t$--LC is empty or not when $\mathbb{K}$ is finite.